Bolivia TV: Democratic governments and the entrance of private media (1982–2003)

-Decline and closure of Televisión Boliviana (2005-2009)
+Decline and closure of Televisión Boliviana (2005–2009)

 Since the assumption of the presidency by the first government of Evo Morales Ayma, in January 2006, the channel has undergone profound changes.
-One of his projects was the beginning of broadcasts in high definition for the first time in the country.
+One of TVB's projects was the beginning of broadcasts in high definition for the first time in the country.

 Since 2007, the network has entered into an alliance with the Japanese television station NHK for the broadcast of documentaries.
-However, due to the costs of maintaining the alliance due to the low budget suffered by the channel, they were removed from the air.
-Even some Telesur productions that were broadcast on TVB were taken off the air.
+Due to the costs of maintaining the alliance due to the low budget suffered by the channel, they were removed from the air, as were done Telesur productions that were broadcast on TVB.
 The eliminated programming was replaced by the transmission of Bolivian films and events related to works by the Evo Morales government.
 The network tried to increase the audience and the commercial collection with the incorporation of programs such as La Justa or continue with the broadcast of programs such as Bolivia Agropecuaria and Viajero.
 Even so, the station caused a huge debt to the Bolivian State, which chose to declare it bankrupt.
 This fact caused the cessation of operations of the Bolivian National Television Company.

-On April 15, 2009, through Supreme Decree No. 0074, the "Liquidation of the Empresa Nacional de Televisión Boliviana - ENTB" was declared, and in turn the closure of operations and transfer of equipment and assets of ENTB to the State Company. to be created, ending the first television network in the history of Bolivia, 4 months after the 40th anniversary of the start of operations of the state channel.
+On April 15, 2009, through Supreme Decree No. 0074, the "Liquidation of the Empresa Nacional de Televisión Boliviana – ENTB" was declared, and in turn the closure of operations and transfer of equipment and assets of ENTB to the State Company to be created, ending the first television network in the history of Bolivia, 4 months after the 40th anniversary of the start of operations of the state channel.
+The former network was accumulating losses of US$6 to 8 million.
+The government created Bolivia TV as a replacement for the former company.
+In the interim, the channel operated using the name Canal 7.
+All of its staff was laid off.